ghosert/VimProject/note.md

 ## TODO list

-### Dockerize more on my development env setup

-- [x] Make VimProject and productproject and company projects as bind volume to mount
-- [x] Check TODO in ~/docker/docker.sh and ~/docker/Dockerfile
-- [ ] Setup docker env in windows Laptop
+### First thing TODO

+Open nvim and Press "o" to come to this ./note.md

 ### Build Note taking system in neovim.

+- [ ] Make neovim support markdown
 - [ ] based on markdown, articles can have a link to jump
 - [ ] Move zybuluo TODOs to here.